Happy Inside: the book!

 Yes, it did appear that quite a few of those filmed were suffering from anxiety, stress or problems sleeping, but surely this was the point of them trialing the various ‘treatments in the first place?
 More importantly, how brave of them to admit that they were struggling.
-Isn’t this what we’re striving for when we say we need to be able to talk openly about mental health and drop the stigma (hence also why episode three fits right in)?
+Isn’t this what we’re striving for when we say we need to be able to talk openly about mental health and drop the stigma?
+Hence also why episode three fits right in.

 But for the Goop staffer struggling with personal issues?
-Perhaps the very attention of it all, coupled with her determined choice to focus on her concerns rather than bury them, did indeed provoke a response that may have started to ‘heal’ her to some extent.
+Perhaps the very attention of it all, did indeed provoke a response that may have started to ‘heal’ her.
+Especially if coupled with a determined choice to focus on her concerns rather than bury them.
 After all, conscious acceptance is often the path to letting something go.
 But also, to feel profoundly seen and heard.
 So if energy guy served as a catalyst to that for this lady (issues of cost and affordability aside), then who am I to knock it.

 But I don’t think Gwyneth is one of them.
-She’s simply tapped into a growing market (one I predicted in my 2019 Trend Report) in a way that reflects our still acutely consumerist culture — buy something and you’ll feel better.
-This is the bit we should feel troubled about; the default to looking outside ourselves when the answer to almost anything that troubles us invariably lies within.
+She’s simply tapped into a growing market (one I predicted in my 2019 Trend Report) in a way that reflects our still acutely consumerist culture.
+Buy something and you’ll feel better!
+This is the bit we should feel troubled about.
+The default to looking outside ourselves when the answer to almost anything that troubles us invariably lies within.
 As in, it’s not so much what happens to us in life, as how we choose to deal with it.
 We run away from our stories at our peril.
 (Read anything by the brilliant Brené Brown to understand more about this.)